Dr4ks/fs_homeworks/HW2/README.md

   // 768px
   lg: 64rem,
   // 1024px
-  xl: 75rem,   //thi  s is for third one
+  xl: 75rem,   //this is for third one
   // 1280px
 );
 ```